scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

-Here we introduce HoloViews, a library of simple classes designed to provide an immediately available representation for even complex data in notebooks, making such data be as easy to work with as simple data always has been in interactive sessions.
+Here we introduce HoloViews, a library of simple classes designed to provide an immediately available representation for even complex data in notebooks, analogous to the way interactive sessions are used with simple data types.
 HoloViews is not a plotting package; instead, it offers a set of useful data structures paired with rich, customizable visual representations that display effortlessly in the IPython Notebook environment.
 The result is research that is more interactive, concise, declarative, and reproducible.
-Figure :ref:`layout` shows a self-contained example of building a complex visualization using a single line to declare a HoloViews object followed by a single line to compose and annotate two different views of the data in it.
+Figure :ref:`layout` shows a self-contained example of building a complex visualization showing the declaration of an ``Image`` object followed by an example of how to compose HoloViews objects together.

 ..
    jbednar: is it necessary to have the bounds= argument?
 Can it and